 Finally, consider going extra-personal and including both of your birthstones in the ring, especially if you’re going with a custom design.
 If one of you has a fairly neutral birthstone that pairs well with others, such as pearl, diamond, or opal, this is easy to accomplish and it puts a great story behind your ring choice.

 What if Her Ideal Gemstone Isn’t Her Birthstone?

 You don’t have to limit yourself to her birthstone if there’s another gemstone she’s eyeing up!
 Sapphires, emeralds, and rubies are three of the most popular gemstones, so women often wear them regardless of what month they were born.

-In fact, a number of celebrities wear engagement rings with gemstones that are not their birthstone, including Kate Middleton and Ashlee Simpson.
+As a matter of fact, a number of celebrities wear engagement rings with gemstones that are not their birthstone.
+Kate Middleton was born in January, but that doesn’t stop her from wearing a breathtaking sapphire engagement ring that once belonged to the late Princess Diana.
+Ashlee Simpson rocks an engagement ring with rubies, which is the birthstone for July, even though she was born in October.
 These ladies serve as proof that no rules are set in stone when it comes to finding the right engagement ring.

 Finding the Perfect Setting

 Finding the right birthstone is only the first step.
 Now, it’s time to choose the setting.
 Two birthstone engagement rings can look completely different from one another if they’re in different settings and metal types.
 This is your opportunity to completely personalize this ring and make it her own!

 The right metal can complement your gemstone and help its brilliance shine, while a sub-par metal choice can keep the ring from looking its best.
 Some of the most popular metals that are used in engagement ring settings include:

 - Yellow Gold